okgrow/guides/processes/development/new-app-setup/README.md

 # New app setup

-It's very important that we hit the ground running when we start a new project.
-In order to do that we need to follow a checklist and make as few decisions as possible.
-We love to try new things but the first week of a new project is not the time to do it.
+It's important to hit the ground running when starting a new project.
+To do that we use a checklist and make as few decisions as possible.
+We love trying new things but the first week of a new project is not the time for that.

 This assumes the discovery week has already happened.

 # Production and staging apps

-We currently use Heroku or Galaxy for hosting new Meteor apps.
-Depending on the projects requirements we will select one or the other.
+Depending on projects requirements we'll use Heroku or Galaxy for hosting new Meteor apps.

 ## Heroku setup

-1. Create new app
+1. Create a new app [TODO: More details].
-1. Copy all relevent configuration and code from private guides repo, including `settings.example.json` file to project
+1. Copy relevant configuration and code from the [`private-guides` repository](https://github.com/okgrow/private-guides) to the project.
-1. Create staging Heroku app using the [create-heroku-app](scripts/create-heroku-app) script.
+1. Create staging Heroku app using the [create-heroku-app](../../scripts/create-heroku-app) script.
+1. Add other team members as collaborators on the app under the "Access" section.
 1. For meteor projects use [our fork of the "horse" buildpack](https://github.com/okgrow/meteor-buildpack-horse.git)
     1. Configure Logentries
         1. Add the Logentries Slack integration to the project channel